-2016 Compensation Reflected Strong 2016 Financial Results
+2017 Compensation Reflected Strong 2017 Financial Results

-Our executive compensation programs are designed to reward performance, and 2016 was a strong year, with revenue growth in constant currency in most of our major markets.
+Our executive compensation programs are designed to reward performance, and 2017 was a strong year, with revenue growth in constant currency in most of our major markets.
 Management continued to focus on improving our operating leverage and operational efficiency.
-In our key performance metrics, 2016 results showed increases in Earnings Per Share, Return on Invested Capital and Operating Profit Margin Percent, as shown below.
-The Committee determined the compensation of our NEOs for 2016 based on our results on these three metrics, as further described in this CD&A.
+We enjoyed strong results in our key performance metrics of Earnings Per Share, Return on Invested Capital and Operating Profit Margin Percent, as shown below.
+The Committee determined the compensation of our NEOs for 2017 based on our results on these three metrics, as further described in this CD&A.